slyvain/til/.net/unit-test-internal.md

 ## Attribute in the .csproj

-We can also enable the attribute to the whole project by setting the attribute in the `.csproj` file:
+We can also enable the attribute to the whole project by setting the attribute in the `.csproj` file.

 ```csharp
 <Project Sdk="Microsoft.NET.Sdk">